capital-G/supercollider-wiki/Installing-SuperCollider-on-Fedora.md

 ## Install from source

-I'm following the instructions [here](https://github.com/supercollider/supercollider/blob/master/README_LINUX.md), but clarifying them for the benefit of noobs.
+SuperCollider's [Linux Readme](https://github.com/supercollider/supercollider/blob/master/README_LINUX.md) has all the information you need to build SuperCollider from source.
+The following should help you install the required dependencies and build SuperCollider on a recent Fedora system.

-## Obtaining dependencies
+## Installing dependencies

-The following packages are required and are available through yum / dnf.
+The following packages are required and are available through `dnf` (or `yum`).

 * gcc
 * gcc-c++